LAST UPDATE: 17th May 2019

 In the same area, there’s Lord Byron (see below more about it) and the legendary Archiduc known for its jazz concerts since 1937!
 The Archiduc have seen generations of night owls, each generation having their own reasons to like it, and to hate when it’s not like it used to be “in their time”…

-In the same area, the Kumiko is often offering party and concerts’ nights.
+In the same canal area, the Kumiko is often offering parties and concerts’ nights.

 It’s worth mentioning the many other bars in the Sint-Jacobs Wijk: that is where most of the LGBTQIA venues are situated (even if I have the impression that is more the “G” represented than any other letter)…

-– Saint-Gilles: the heart is the Parvis de Saint-Gilles: more for drinks, but sometimes you can find a Dj set at Café de la Maison du Peuple.
+The heart is the Parvis de Saint-Gilles: more for drinks, but sometimes you can find a Dj set at Café de la Maison du Peuple.
 Also, closer to the town hall, le Café de la Pompe has Dj sets sometimes.
+La Vieille Chéchette is also a very cool associative bar where you can sometimes enjoy a concert, and same goes for the bar called Chez Mon Ex and the Crix Café.

 And thousands of another little street with hidden not so hidden gems!